nick-novak/Goals-n-such/etc/goals-2019.md

   - ReactJS
   - Study more UX/UI design
   - Juggle
+  - GraphQL
-  - Investing
+  - ES6
+- Code less in JQuery and more in vanilla JS

 - Read
-  - 12 book challenge
+  - 15 book challenge

 - Record some music
+  - write lyrics to a song 1 per week

+- Improve Penmanship
 - Invest in my house
 - Work on new guitar build(custom)
-- Buy a new Guitar amp
+- Buy a new Guitar amp or Table Saw
 - Become more involved in communities
 - Build a lap-steel guitar